 When I’m not fundraising I enjoy walking Stella and Daisy our two Labradors with Sarah and taking time out.
-I also love a good movie and dabble in a bit of amateur motorsport with road rallying being my passion.
-I’m an active member of three local car clubs and sit on the committee of Kings Lynn & District Motor Club.
-I also do a spot of marshalling on occasion.’
+I also enjoy keeping fit and love a good movie.
+I’m a bit of a petrolhead and an active member of Kings Lynn & District Motor Club where I can on occasion be seen marshalling and competing in clubman motorsport.’

 ‘I appreciate fundraising isn’t the most interesting subject in the world, it involves a lot of form filling, putting into words the needs of a worthy cause that is in desperate need of financial support.
 But for us at Felton Fundraising it is so much more than that; we are privileged to work with a great bunch of people who give their all to help and support some of the most disadvantaged children, young people and adults in the UK.
 I count many of our clients as close acquaintances and want to do the very best in my work to support their difficult front-line jobs.

 But it’s not all work and in my spare time I enjoy gardening and pottering in the greenhouse.
 Each month I produce the page layout for our local village magazine, usually its over 60 pages long so that keeps me quiet for a few days!
 However, our two labs are usually on hand for a much-needed break and I enjoy being able to get out and about in our beautiful Norfolk countryside with them too.’

 ‘I have been working at Felton Fundraising since March 2005, not having worked in the charity sector before, I learnt fast about the charity world and how our work really has an impact on the charities that we work with.
 I have built up a good working knowledge of the client groups that we work with and my specialist areas include young carers, children and young people, disability, addictions and community work-based projects.
 I have a good relationship with my clients on a one to one basis, a number of whom I have worked with since joining the team.